python-online/errors/README.md

-# errors
-Python Errors and Solutions
+# Python Errors and Solutions